Purchasing new construction

-While driving through newer developments hunting new construction, having an experienced agent at your side can be the difference between a good home buying experience and a bad one. will help you navigate the myriad of new homes today to make an offer on the one that's a match for your family.
+While driving through newer neighborhoods searching new construction, having the right Realtor with you is vital. is here to help you navigate the seeming infinite number of new homes today to make an offer on the one that's right for you.

-Buyers of brand new homes in a development aren't happy when the homes that sell after theirs fetch a lesser price, so builders aren't as apt to bend on price.
+People that buy new construction in a development don't like to see houses sold after theirs go for less money, so builders aren't as apt to bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

 For example, if a home has been on the market a while and the builder has a lot sunk into it, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
 However, if a home was just completed, don't count on being able to get a deal.